 A penny for your thoughts: Why did God take Israel out of Egypt?
 God heard the cry of His people and sent Moses to bring them out of Egyptian bondage.
 Besides their obvious freedom from oppression, the question is why?
 (Hint: yes, this is all about the priesthood of all believers).
 Most people would answer […]

 What do you think God really wants?
 Why is God shaking the institutions of this world, both religious and secular?
-The way we attempt to answer these questions either highlights the hope we have or may even unmask the fear or fatalism we harbour.
-It’s into this line of questioning that “training for reigning” emerges. […]
+The way we attempt to answer these questions either highlights the hope we have or may unmask the fear or fatalism we harbour.
+It’s into this line of questioning that the concept of “training for […]

 For many, the answer to this question is so obviously a resounding, “Yes!” that it hardly requires a second thought – let alone an entire article.
 However, there is an important issue at stake in raising and answering this question.
 Paul writes in 1 Corinthians 14 26, “How is it then, brethren?
 Whenever you come […]